nWODT-Cobalt/uxa/Library/Tools & Techniques/Tools & Techniques.md

 ### Gif maker

-Most illos should actually be gifs or videos; let's make it easy to make them.
+Most illos should actually be gifs or videos; let’s make it easy to make them.

 ### Progressive disclosure